Aircraft maintenance in India: Airport infrastructure

 With the increase in traffic for both passenger & cargo aviation services in India, the government has put in place a program for directing investments in the Airport infrastructure – through both internal resource mobilization, as well as through private sector participation in modernizing specific airports.
 This growth of recent past was mainly fuelled by a policy of 'open sky' for domestic sector.
 This is besides the fact that a generally favourable macro-economic situation in the country was, by itself, a big catalyst for the growth.
 Steps have been taken for upgrading of airports infrastructure to keep pace with the traffic growth.
 This has led to capacity creation and better service standards at most of the major airports.
 In the past five years, almost 60 of the 90 odd operational airports are presently undergoing extensive modernization and upgradation work.

 The two biggest airports in India, Delhi and Mumbai, have been upgraded at an estimated investment of about Rs.
 10,000 crores each.
 Two new Greenfield airports at Hyderabad and Bangalore have also been made operational.
 Airport Council International has adjudged Rajiv Gandhi International Airport, Shamshabad near Hyderabad as the 'World's Best Airport' for the Airport Service Quality amongst the airports handling 5-15 million passengers category for the year 2009.
 In order to encourage investment in airport infrastructure, Government of India promulgated a new policy for Greenfield airports which envisage that new airports should preferably be constructed through concessions.
 So far, Government of India has accorded 'in-principle' approval for setting up of 12 Greenfield airports in the country.

 However, all these developments in the airport infrastructure have not been able to support the growth of the MRO business as required by the industry.
 Lease of hangar space in to MROs at various airports in India is a complex issue.
 Where land is available to set up the facility, customs and immigration clearance is not available, and where customs and immigration clearance is available, there is just no space.

+Major players

+The eight major players in the Indian MRO market are: